Sertig to Durrboden

 Why Hike Sertig to Durrboden

-This splendid hike crosses two scenic passes linking the German-speaking Davos region with the Romansch Upper Engadine region.
+This splendid hike crosses two scenic passes linking the German-speaking Davos region with the Romansh Upper Engadine.
 Along the way the trail traverses five beautiful valleys clad in pretty meadows and ringed by high peaks draped with glaciers.

 Beyond the pass the trail drops down the Val Sartiv and then traverses the Val Funtauna beneath the flanks of the Chuealphorn.
 Fantastic views of the Piz Vadret massif, soon joined by Piz Grialetsch to the northeast, accompany the delightful walk through meadows sprinkled with wildflowers.

-As the trail turns into the Val Susauna and climbs toward Scaletta Pass views open of the high peaks towering above the Upper Engadine Valley to the southwest.
+As the trail turns into the Val Susauna and climbs toward Scaletta Pass views open of the high peaks towering above the valleys to the southwest.
 Soon the trail crests Scaletta Pass and the distinctive triangular-shaped Schwarzhorn, the highest peak in the Davos area, bursts onto the scene.

-As the trail reaches the valley floor the panorama of peaks, including Scaletta Peak and Piz Grialetsch, along with the Scaletta Glacier, will make you wish you had rearview mirrors.
-The problem is easily solved by frequently stopping and turning around to enjoy the marvelous views.
+A good trail now descends through rocky meadows and scree-covered slopes to the floor of the Dischma Valley, accompanied by great views of the Raduner Rothorn and Piz Redont.
+As the trail reaches the valley floor the panorama of peaks, including Scaletta Peak and Piz Grialetsch, along with the Scaletta Glacier, will make you wish you had rear view mirrors.
+The problem is easily solved by frequently turning around to enjoy the marvelous views.

 The hike ends at Durrboden, a small alp with a Berghaus and restaurant.
 Before returning to Davos by postbus find a nice perch on the restaurant’s scenic sun terrace for a much deserved drink and snack.

 This is a long hike with a fair amount of up and down.
-I strongly recommend getting an early start.
-If possible, catch the first postbus of the day to Sertig Sand.
-This will give you ample time to enjoy the beautiful hike and still arrive in Durrboden in time to catch the bus back to Davos.
+I strongly recommend getting an early start and catching the first postbus of the day to Sertig Sand.
+This will give you ample time to enjoy the beautiful hike and still arrive in Durrboden in time to catch the last bus back to Davos.

-At the time of this writing the postbus between Davos and Durrboden ran four times a day with the last bus returning to Davos at 4:30pm.
-If you miss the last bus you will need to walk over 4 miles down the valley to Teufi, where the last bus leaves at 6:23pm.
+At the time of this writing the postbus between Davos and Durrboden ran seven times a day with the last bus returning to Davos at 6:30pm.
 These times are subject to change.
-Check the current schedules at the SBB website or the SBB app.
+Check the current schedules at the SBB website/SBB app.

 Other Hiking Regions in: